slhck/slhck.github.io/posts.md

 redirect_from: "/articles-overview"
 ---

 I occasionally write about video encoding and software development on this blog.
-Here are the most recent posts:
+Here are the most recent posts.

+<small>A note for transparency: LLMs are sometimes used for copyediting, especially when posts are dictated and later cleaned up.
+Please bear that in mind.</small>

 <div class="category-filter" role="group" aria-label="Filter posts by category">
   <button type="button" class="category-badge is-active" data-category="all">All</button>